Timber - PVC - Aluminium - Windows, Doors & Conservatories in Hampshire

 For a more contemporary, minimalist look, Satin glass is the preferred choice.
 It offers a uniform, flat, matte finish across the entire pane, similar to a “frosted” look.

 Satin glass (often rated Level 5) provides excellent privacy and diffuses light incredibly evenly, creating a soft, gentle glow inside the room without any distracting patterns.
-It is incredibly popular for modern bathroom suites and architectural front entrances.
+It is currently our #1 request for modern bathroom renovations.

 No. While it diffuses light, the actual reduction in light transmission is minimal compared to clear glass.
-Even a Level 5 Satin glass allows the vast majority of natural light to pass through, it just scatters it so you cannot see through it.
+Even a Level 5 Satin glass allows roughly 84% of natural light to pass through.
+It simply scatters the rays so you cannot see through it.

 Privacy levels work both ways, but the effect changes at night.
 If it is dark outside and you have bright lights on inside, your silhouette will be visible against the glass if you are standing close to it, especially with lower privacy levels (1-3).
 Level 4 and 5 glass will still obscure details significantly, showing only vague shapes.